 6. Allegheny Forest and Beyond

 The mountain forests of northwestern Pennsylvania are simply breathtaking any time of year, but fall is a must!
 Scenic drives take you through winding roads painted with orange, gold, and scarlet foliage.
 The 105-mile Eagle’s Flight is a must-drive route this time of year, passing through dense forests, peaceful rivers, and quaint small towns with many interesting and unique stops along the way.
 You can’t leave the region without seeing elk!
-Take the 86-mile Wapiti Way drive and get your cameras ready for a stop at the Elk Country Visitors Center, where you just might get some up-close shots of the more than 1,000 elk that call this region home!
+Take the 86-mile Wapiti Way drive and get your cameras ready for a stop at the Elk Country Visitor Center where you just might get some up-close shots of the more than 1,000 elk that call this region home!

 7. Covered Bridge Tour

 What better way to enjoy a beautiful fall day than by taking a step back in time on the Covered Bridge Tour?
 You’re in for a real treat driving through four of Berks County’s five covered bridges, all built in the 1800s!
 Then, plan to walk or bike through the 218-foot long Wertz’s Covered Bridge, which happens to be the longest single-span covered bridge in Pennsylvania.
 Simply known as the “Red Covered Bridge,” it now serves as the walkway entrance to the Berks County Heritage Center.
 Take a ride on roads less traveled for these fall foliage scenic drives and discover these rustic architectural wonders surrounded by the splendid imagery of autumn.